EU AI Act

 - Keep a small set of templates and enforce them via tooling.

-- Measure near-misses and exceptions — they’re your leading indicators.
+- Measure near-misses and exceptions.
+They are your leading indicators.

 Next step: artifacts